NvedN/NvedN/README.md

                                                            Hi there, I'm Nikita

-🤷‍♂️I'm 22 years old, I live in Moscow, if you want to know more about me, just text me on my email or hh)
+🤷‍♂️I'm 23 years old, I live in Moscow, if you want to know more about me, just text me

 💻I'm experienced back-end developer